 Getting up and moving around helps you breathe more deeply and increases circulation.

-If you can, go outside for a brief walk.
+Suppose you can, go for a brief walk outside.
 If you aren’t able to leave the house, walk around inside your home.

-When you get a chance to take a break, take a hot bath or shower.
-Soaking helps your body relax and releases tension.
+When you get a chance to take a break, take a hot bath or shower, soaking helps your body relax and release tension.

 If you don’t have time for a bath, wash your face, hands, or arms with warm or hot water.
 While you’re doing that, imagine that you’re taking a relaxing bath.